rauphel/plane-game/proposal.md

 - one type
 - mouse control to fly the plane
 - simple physics; more space ship than plane
-- simple gun with ammo count
+- simple gun with ammo count: hitscan

-### 3: Enemy Planes
+### 3: Enemy Base
-- one type; a bomber
-- simple flight patterns for evasion
-- simple ai deciding flight patterns
+- Stationary air base
-- simple damage model/health
+-

 ## Nice to Have